 Spacecraft and Instruments

 APL built DART and the spacecraft’s single instrument, the Didymos Reconnaissance and Asteroid Camera for Optical navigation (DRACO).
-Based on the Long Range Reconnaissance Imager (LORRI) on the New Horizons spacecraft, DRACO will not only snap images of Didymos and Dimorphos on approach but will also support the autonomous optical navigation for the DART spacecraft.
+Based on the Long Range Reconnaissance Imager (LORRI) on the New Horizons spacecraft, DRACO not only snapped images of Didymos and Dimorphos on approach but also supported the autonomous optical navigation for the DART spacecraft.

-A ride-along CubeSat named LICIACube, built by the Italian Space Agency, will separate from DART 10 days before impact to image the collision and the ejected debris.
+A ride-along CubeSat named LICIACube, built by the Italian Space Agency, separated from DART 10 days before impact to image the collision and the ejected debris.

 Mission Facts